Introduction to Extranet

 - Sharing of exclusive news only to restricted companies, let say about growth, plans for the year, etc.

-As a matter of business models of an extranet is concerned, the collaboration is enhanced, and efficiencies provided are increased as well.
-Having an extranet does provide an upper edge to stay ahead in the competition and also allows better negotiations with the suppliers.
+As a matter of business models of an extranet is concerned, the collaboration is enhanced, and efficiencies are increased.
+Having an extranet provides an upper edge to stay ahead in the competition and allows better negotiations with the suppliers.

 Advantages of Extranet

 In an overall sense, Extranet provides a common model for any kind of business irrespective of the fact that’s how big or small that party is.
-The benefits of Extranet can be broken down into 4 categories broadly, according to way they serve individuals or group and they are:
+The benefits of Extranet can be broken down into 4 categories broadly, according to the way they serve individuals or group, and they are:

 - The benefit to employees and suppliers: